 WordPress is one of the best premium tools we have when it comes to website building and blogging.
 BigRock can also integrate such powerful tool into their web hosting disposal.
-As we know WordPress requires a username and a password, and sometimes we may need to change to password for whatever reasons we have.
+As we know WordPress requires a username and a password, and sometimes we may need to change to the password for whatever reasons we have.
 And this article is your guide to Resetting your WordPress Admin Password – how to reset WordPress password phpmyadmin, WordPress default admin password, and WordPress reset password email.

 Resetting your WordPress Admin Password from WordPress

 Reset WordPress password phpmyadmin – The first way to change your WordPress admin password is through WordPress.
 The steps of how to do this shall be detailed below.

-Go to your any of your wordpress domain and add “/wp-admin” at the end of the URL which would lead you to the login page.
-Input your credentials and afterwards click “LogIn”.
+Go to your any of your WordPress domain and add “/wp-admin” at the end of the URL which would lead you to the login page.
+Input your credentials and afterward, click “LogIn”.